lodr74/edabit/javascript/README.md

-This is a collection of the javascript challenges.
+This is a collection of the expert level challenges.